 The case study interviews all started with a general chat, sometimes about my CV, or just other questions.
 Then we worked through one particular case, which took about 20 mins.
 All the interviews were, in total, about 30 minutes each.

 - Tell me your 3 biggest weaknesses.
-View Answer
+1 Answer

-I applied online and the process took 2 days – interviewed at Oliver Wyman in March 2010.
+I applied online.
+The process took 2 days – interviewed at Oliver Wyman (London, England (UK)) in March 2010.

-I applied online and the process took a day – interviewed at Oliver Wyman in February 2010.
+I applied online.
+The process took a day – interviewed at Oliver Wyman in February 2010.